top of page

 artist's statement

 "I paint using torn swatches of color from magazines as my palette.
-I create contemporary collages with this technique, and develop impressionistic landscapes, still life, animals and people compositions that strive to delight and inspire."
+I create contemporary collages with this technique, and develop impressionistic compositions that strive to delight and inspire."

 bottom of page